origin-energy/java-snapshot-testing/README.md

 Then java-snapshot-testing might just be what you are looking for!

 ## Advantages of Snapshot Testing
-It's useful for deterministic tests.
-That is, running the same tests multiple times on a component that hasn't changed should produce the same results every time.
-You're responsible for making sure your generated snapshots do not include platform specific or other non-deterministic data.

 - Great for testing JSON interfaces ensuring you don't break clients
 - Fast and easy to test
 - Will implicitly test areas of your code you did not think about
 - Great of testing dynamic objects

+You're responsible for making sure your generated snapshots do not include platform specific or other non-deterministic data.

 ## Disadvantages of Snapshot Testing
 - You need to ensure your test is deterministic for all fields (there are ways to ignore things like dates)